microsoft/fluentui/rfcs/packaging/package-structure.md

-# RFC: Package structure during convergence
+# RFC: Suite package structure during convergence

 **Note that this RFC does not cover folder structure within the repo, most aspects of allowed import paths, build output structure, or anything about non-converged packages besides `@fluentui/react`.**